 In light of the potential for significant environmental effects, on 28 May 2018 the Victorian Minister for Planning (the Minister) determined under the Environment Effects Act 1978 (EE Act) that Hillview Quarries Pty Ltd (the proponent) is to prepare an environment effects statement (EES) for the Boundary Road Quarry Project (the project).
-The purpose of the EES is to provide a sufficiently detailed description of the proposed project, assess its potential effects on the environment1 and assess alternative project layouts, designs and approaches to avoid and mitigate effects.
+The purpose of the EES is to provide a sufficiently detailed description of the proposed project, assess its potential effects on the environment and assess alternative project layouts, designs and approaches to avoid and mitigate effects.
 The EES will inform and seek feedback from the public and stakeholders and enable the Minister to issue an assessment of the project's environmental effects under the EE Act at the conclusion of the process.
 The Minister's Assessment will then inform statutory decision-makers responsible for the project's approvals.

-These scoping requirements for the Boundary Road Quarry Project, set out the specific matters to be investigated and documented in the EES.
-The Minister issued the scoping requirements for the EES following consideration of public comments received on a draft which was available for public comment over a three-week period in February-March 2019.
+These draft scoping requirements for the Boundary Road Quarry Project, set out the specific matters to be investigated and documented in the EES.
+The final scoping requirements will be issued by the Minister following the consideration of public comments received on this draft.